 More Info:

 FAR notification messages are very safe.
-No information is uploaded to the web and FAR will never try and connect to the web.
+No information is uploaded to the web.
 If you are already connected to the web when FAR is launched, then FAR simply downloads a small text file containing the version number of the current FAR download file.

 Clear Find/Replace History